novotnyt94/Hypothesis-checker/README.md

 # Hypothesis-checker
-Source code for the checker of induction assumption for Gregor-Škrekovski theorem.
+Source code of the checker of induction assumption for an article by P. Gregor, T. Novotný, R. Škrekovski: "Extending perfect matchings to Gray codes with prescribed ends".

 Used language: C++, standard C++11.